 All due dates are on the last page of the syllabus.
-Late submissions will not be accepted under any circumstances.
-Even technical problems with your computer or with Internet connection are not acceptable excuses.
-You have several days to submit each homework assignment; do not leave the submission to the last hour of the last day that it is due.
+Late submissions will not be accepted under any circumstances - even technical problems with your computer or with Internet connection.
+You should not leave the submission to the last hour of the due date.

 - Reading Assignments (with in-chapter questions): - Due every Sunday at 11:59pm. - Reading the e-book is required.
 There are built-in questions that you will answer as you read.
 You'll be required to complete these questions every week as you read the chapter(s), before coming to class. - Grading: You will be graded on your completion of the questions, rather than the accuracy of your answers.
 So you can take these assignments seriously and complete them as they are intended (to help with your comprehension), or you can just fake your way through these assignments-it's up to you as an adult learner.
+The total number of questions is 150.
+To get 100% credit, you must answer (correctly or no) at least 120.
+If you answer less than 120 questions, your grade will be pro-rated.
+For example, you will earn 80% if you answer 96 questions.
+If you answer more than 120 questions, good for you!
+Nonetheless, the maximum credit is 120 points.